sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 ![All my idle cores](https://i.imgflip.com/4bwccv.jpg)

-This design decision has recently become a heavier weight on our shoulders ever since we noticed one of our enterprise customers give their engineers [m5.24xlarge EC2 instances](https://aws.amazon.com/ec2/instance-types/).
+Sourcegraph is often deployed onto nodes with many CPUs, but our indexer was only able to use one at a time.
+We've realized what a waste the single-threaded design was after one of our enterprise customers showed us lsif-go consuming 100% of one core, and 0% of the other 95 cores.
 There's no way we're going to miss the opportunity to see all 96 of those cores light up the next time we chat.
-So we made everything that can run at the same time [run at the same time](https://github.com/sourcegraph/lsif-go/pull/91).
+So we made everything that is able to run at the same time [run at the same time](https://github.com/sourcegraph/lsif-go/pull/91).
 Unfortunately, parallelizing workloads in general is not a trivial task.

 ##### You have to protect shared state